MathieuUrstein/HEIG.TWEB.Project02/README.md

 ## Technologies
 **InteractivePolls** uses a lot of recent web technologies (including languages) and frameworks.
-Here, we find a non-exhaustive list:
+Here, you can find a non-exhaustive list:

 - Angular 2
-- Mongo
+- MongoDB
 - Mongoose
 - Bootstrap 4
 - Express